DavidLyhedDanielsson/lui/readme.md

 backend is used to update the GUI and create draw lists which are then returned to the user.

+For 1.0, the primary focus will be on creating menus such as main menus, and options menus.
+If performance permits, and good data bindings can be created, it will later be expanded to be used for debug/editor tools as well.

 Currently the library is linux-only because of the automatic reloading and server implementation.